 - At 8:30 a.m. when there are no bikes anywhere – the early birds took them all.

 - At 6 p.m. when everyone is having apéro on Presqu’île and there are no open spots at the Vélo’v stations to park my bike.
+It’s worse than looking for a parking spot!

 - When the bike seat is too high and refuses to budge to where I can actually reach the pedals, no matter how hard I whack it.
 (I’ve learned that twisting it back and forth is a better method than whacking.
+I’ve also learned that violently whacking the seat of a bicycle in an attempt to lower it makes you look crazy.)

 But still, Vélo’v pass is ridiculously affordable (it only costs 25€ for the entire year.
 That’s opposed to 60€ per month for public transport) and it’s a fun way to get around when the weather’s nice.
 If you’re comfortable on two wheels, this might just be the way to go.